 The first being, an overpass will channel fast moving debris that will pelt and batter anything that happens to be in the air flow.
 Crawling way up into the rafters won’t protect you as the debris will ricochet and most undoubtedly hit you.
 If the wind alone doesn’t suck you out, a piece of debris will most likely knock you out.
 You cannot avoid the debris.

-Third, although this hasn’t been proven scientifically (as of 01/17/2005), the wind from a tornado which passes through the highway overpass could possibly increase because as the wind is being squeezed through a narrower space.
+Third, although this hasn’t been proven scientifically (as of 01/17/2005), the wind from a tornado which passes through the highway overpass could possibly increase due to the wind being squeezed through a narrower space.
 Think about blowing out candles on a birthday cake.
 You narrow your lips and blow to increase the speed of the breath coming out of your mouth.
 If you didn’t so this, the breath coming out of your mouth would move much slower because the opening of your mouth is larger.
-A good majority of the scientific community believes the same principal may be true of a tornado crossing an overpass, although no scientific data has been gathered as of this writing.
+A good majority of the scientific community believes the same principal may be true of a tornado crossing an overpass.

 Fourth, the higher above ground level you are, the faster the wind speed.
 Most overpasses ramp up at an angle to meet the road above.
 As you climb higher above ground, the winds will only get faster.
-It has been proven that wind speeds closest to the ground are much slower than even just a few feet above ground.
+It has been proven that wind speeds closest to the ground are much slower due to friction and obstructions than even just a few feet above ground.

 So what should you do if there’s a tornado heading your way?
 The best thing to do is not put yourself in that situation.
 If you see a nasty looking funnel cloud ahead, pull over and wait.
 In all likelihood, if you proceed you’re going to run into some large hail that will undoubtedly damage your car.
 If you see a tornado in the distance, turn around and drive the other way.